 “Yeah yeah,” Peter grumbled.
 “Heard it before.”

-“A movie called The Matrix,” Eun replied.
-“The hero’s trying to manipulate reality by loosening up his perception of causality.”
+“It’s from a movie called The Matrix,” Eun replied.
+“The hero learns how to shift reality.
+He does it by loosening his perception of causality.”

-“That’s exactly what magic is,” Kora said.
-“And while we’re on the subject, you should both know that my powers are diminishing.
+“That’s what magic is,” Kora said.
+“And speaking of, you should both know that my powers are diminishing.
 The zen zaps help, but—” she shrugged.
-“I suspect the causality is much stricter here, which makes magic a lot harder.”

 “Wait—what?”
-Peter stopped in his tracks, and the squeaking from the push-cart ground to a halt.
-“Why didn’t you say something?”
+Peter stopped in his tracks.
+The squeaking from the push-cart ground to a halt.
+“Why didn’t you say anything?”

 Another shrug.
 “I wasn’t sure until I blasted the Lykorithe.
 When I formed Senkilo’s Cannon, I—”

-“You still need to cast a spell of translation.
-Will you be able to—”
+“But you need to cast a spell of translation.
+Will you—”

 She waved dismissively.
 “Not an issue.
-If Senkilo’s Cannon is AP calculus, then a spell of translation is first grade arithmetic.”
+If Senkilo’s Cannon is AP calculus, then a spell of translation is basic arithmetic.”

-“Oh—okay.”
 Peter started forward.
-He clicked his phone open and looked at the screen.
 “We’re almost there.
-Take a right—” he looked up as he swung the cart around a corner, “—and boom.”
+Take a right—” he swung the cart around a corner.

 They stopped and stared.
-A thick, steely door marked the end of the hall was a vault-like door.
+At the end of the hall was a vault-like door.